What Does It Take To Legally Own a Gun in California?

 Firearm Eligibility

-To legally own a firearm in California, you must meet certain eligibility criteria, which include being over 21 years old for handguns and long guns like hinting rifles; having valid identification; and having no criminal record.
+To legally own a firearm in California, you must meet certain eligibility criteria, which include being over 21 years old for handguns and long guns like hunting rifles; having valid identification; and having no criminal record.
 These are just the basic requirements that should be fulfilled while considering getting a gun in California.
 However, there are more hoops that you need to jump to legally own a gun.

 California law also imposes additional restrictions on the sale, supply, delivery, or transfer of firearms to people under the age of 21.
 This includes both handguns and other types of firearms.
 However, there are certain exemptions for members of the Armed Forces or law enforcement, as well as for the sale or transfer of certain firearms other than handguns and semiautomatic rifles to licensed hunters over the age of 18.